Meeting the goals we set for ourselves is not easy. It takes a tremendous amount of energy, focus, and discipline.

 If you are like me, you probably have your purpose and priorities all laid out.
 However you may often find yourself off track at times.
 It is easy to become overwhelmed by obstacles and distractions that get in the way.
 So what is the best way or us to achieve your goals?

-According to statistics, 45% of Americans make New Year’s resolutions yet only 8% are successful in achieving their resolutions!
-Goals can easily be put on the wayside as we struggle to meet them.
-It may seem difficult and discouraging but you can overcome them with one simple skill.
+45% of Americans make New Year’s resolutions yet only 8% are successful in achieving them!
+Goals can easily be put on the wayside as we get discouraged or struggle to meet them.
+It may seem difficult, but you can overcome them with this one simple skill.